 Schubert Fantasie in F Minor for piano four-hands, D. 940

 Brahms Piano Quintet in F Minor, Op.
 34

 The quartet is named in honor of Frances Anne Wister, founder of the Philadelphia Orchestra’s Volunteer Committees, and the orchestra is a common denominator among all six performers coming to the Lehigh Valley this season.
 Barone made his Philadelphia Orchestra debut in 1972 at the age of 10.
-In addition to Montone, three of the Wister four have been associated full-time with the Philadelphia Orchestra during some or all of the past five decades; and the fourth, violist Pamela Fay, has been a regular orchestra substitute.
+Three of the Wister four have been associated full-time with the Philadelphia Orchestra during some or all of the past five decades; and the fourth, violist Pamela Fay, has been a regular orchestra substitute.
 First violin Nancy Bean was assistant concertmaster, and Lloyd Smith was assistant principal cellist before both recently retired.
 The versatile Davyd Booth, Wister’s second violin, joined the orchestra’s strings in 1973, later also assuming the roles of harpsichordist and second keyboard player, moving among piano, celesta, harmonium, organ, synthesizer, and accordion.
 For the Lehigh Valley concert, however, he will limit himself to only three instruments: viola, piano, and violin.